mm80843/T3.5/docs/bp_6.md

 ### Restrictions and limitations

-Implementation and operation of one or several checkpoints would be expensive.
-Controls related to the users (such as body temperature, registration etc.) could be time-consuming and potentially create bottlenecks.
-This could further lead to reduced amount of user- or customer as well as decreased user satisfaction.
+Implementing and operating one or more control points would be expensive User-related checks (such as body temperature, registration, etc.) could be time-consuming and potentially cause bottlenecks.
+This could also lead to fewer users or customers, as well as reduced user satisfaction
 False positives
-Users non-acceptance of increased personal monitoring
+Non-acceptance of increased personal monitoring by the user

 ### Transmission